- A Redtail's Dream: Guess if he did cause any disturbance.

 - In The Wotch, the team had an Unspoken Plan Guarantee, but then Miranda just had to say the words.

 - Schlock Mercenary has made this into an inside joke.
-The entire cast is Genre Savvy and refers to doing this as "taunting/invoking Murphy".
+The entire cast refers to doing this as "taunting/invoking Murphy".
 Every time a character tries to say "What could go wrong?" or "It's a guaranteed success" or the like, he/she/it/they is violently interrupted.
 It's generally foreshadowing that something will go wrong, but that's a sucker bet anyway.

 : Trouble, sir?
 What kind of trouble could they -